DjangoGirls/tutorial/django_installation/README.md

     (blog) ~$

 so the prefix `(blog)` appears!

+When working within a virtual environment, `python` will automatically refer to the correct version so you can use `python` instead of `python3`.

 Ok, we have all important things in place.
 We can finally install Django!